Energy Transport Velocity in Photonic Time Crystals

 In this Letter, we work within Maxwell theory for a PTC with strictly positive, time-periodic permittivity.
-In Sambe space, the Maxwell symplectic (power-flux) pairing yields a flux-form Hellmann--Feynman identity: it defines a symplectic (flux-metric) velocity and proves $v_{\rm symp}=v_E$ on any simple real Floquet band, hence $|v_E|$ is bounded by the maximum instantaneous phase velocity.
+In the Floquet-harmonic representation, the Maxwell symplectic form, evaluated with the derivatives of the Maxwell–Floquet matrix, reduces to the cycle-averaged Poynting flux and energy density: this defines a symplectic velocity and proves $v_{\rm symp}=v_E$ on any simple real Floquet band, hence $|v_E|$ is bounded by the maximum instantaneous phase velocity.
 A localized wavepacket can drift either by true Poynting-flux transport or by modulation-induced reweighting of the energy density.
 This separation resolves the near-vertical band slopes: $v_g=d\omega/dk$ may diverge at gap edges even when energy transport is suppressed.
 Indeed, on the entire passband we prove the exact constraint $ v_E v_g=\langle(\mu\varepsilon(t))^{-1}\rangle_T=\langle v_{\rm ph}^2\rangle_T $, so the group-velocity divergence is precisely compensated by $v_E\to 0$.
 In $k$-space, the modulation-driven drift is governed by a gauge-invariant mismatch between the electric and magnetic phase connections of the Floquet eigenmodes.

 \emph{Model and energy velocity.—} We consider one-dimensional propagation along \(z\) in a spatially uniform, isotropic, source-free medium with constant \(\mu>0\) and real, \(T\)-periodic permittivity \(\varepsilon(t)\ge\varepsilon_{\min}>0\).
 Vacuum constants are denoted \(\varepsilon_v,\mu_v\), so \(c\equiv 1/\sqrt{\varepsilon_v\mu_v}\), and we assume \(\mu\,\varepsilon_{\min}\ge \mu_v\,\varepsilon_v\) (equivalently, the maximum instantaneous phase velocity does not exceed \(c\)).
-Working in complex notation, the instantaneous electromagnetic energy density and Poynting flux are \(u(z,t)=\tfrac12\bigl(\varepsilon(t)|E(z,t)|^2+\mu|H(z,t)|^2\bigr)\) and \(S_z(z,t)=\Ree\!\{E(z,t)\,H^*(z,t)\}\), which satisfy the Poynting theorem \(\partial_t u+\partial_z S_z=-\tfrac12\,\dot\varepsilon(t)\,|E(z,t)|^2\), expressing local energy exchange between the field and the modulation~\cite{pendry2021gain}.
+Working in complex notation, the instantaneous electromagnetic energy density and Poynting flux are \(u(z,t)=\tfrac14\bigl(\varepsilon(t)|E(z,t)|^2+\mu|H(z,t)|^2\bigr)\) and \(S_z(z,t)=\tfrac12\Ree\!\{E(z,t)\,H^*(z,t)\}\), which satisfy the Poynting theorem \(\partial_t u+\partial_z S_z=-\tfrac14\,\dot\varepsilon(t)\,|E(z,t)|^2\), expressing local energy exchange between the field and the modulation~\cite{pendry2021gain}.
 We denote by \(\avgT{\cdot}\) the average over one modulation period and define the cycle-averaged energy-transport velocity

 The pointwise inequality \(|S_z|\le u/\sqrt{\varepsilon\mu}\) implies \(|v_E|\le v_{\mathrm{ph,max}}\equiv 1/\sqrt{\mu\,\varepsilon_{\min}}\le c\), so the energy-transport velocity remains finite even when the Floquet dispersion becomes extremely steep~\cite{SM}.
 Throughout this Letter we restrict to nondispersive media with real, strictly positive \(\varepsilon(t)\); extensions are discussed in the Supplemental Material~\cite{SM}.